 - The balance must be transferred to a UK bank account.

-- The UK bank account often needs to be one that you nominated when you set up your credit card account.
+- The UK bank account will need to be one that you nominated when you set up your credit card account.

-- It can take around five to 10 working days to process the request.
+- It will take around five to 10 working days to process the request.

 If you require a refund on your credit card, it’s best to deal with it sooner rather than later.

 When dealing with a refund for a large amount, contact your credit card provider and arrange a transfer.
-It’s better that your card provider is not holding your money, since it could be put to good use.
+It’s better that your card provider is not holding your money, since you could put it to good use.

 If you’re considering a new credit card, check out our list of top-rated credit cards to find the best fit for you.